alcantarar/ASB_Tutorial/breakout_1.md

 ```
 $ git checkout master
 ```
-Then, tell git to check the remote repository for any changes that might have occurred and pull those changes over to your local copy:
+Then, tell Git to check the remote repository for any changes that might have occurred and pull those changes over to your local copy:
 ```
 $ git pull